HenrikBengtsson/port4me/README.md

 to the shell startup script, e.g. `~/.bashrc`.

-This increases the chances for the user to end up with the same port over time, which is convenient, because then they can reuse the exact same call, which is available in the command-line history, each time without having to modify the port parameter.
+This increases the chances for the user to end up with the same port over time, which is convenient, because then they can reuse the same call, which is available in the command-line history, each time without having to change the port parameter.

 ## User-specific, deterministic, pseudo-random port sequence